-The libraries github.com/pkg/sftp and golang.org/x/crypto/ are required in order to connect and interact with an SFTP server.
+The libraries github.com/pkg/sftp and golang.org/x/crypto/ssh are needed to connect and interact with an SFTP server.
 When you are ready to install them, manually run:

 $ go get github.com/pkg/sftp

-Or create a go.mod file and declare your dependencies in it.
-Go.mod files define Go modules, which, amongst other things, is used to add dependencies to other Go modules.
+Or create a go.mod file and declare your dependencies in it. go.mod files define Go modules, which, amongst other things, are used to add dependencies to other Go modules.
 Save the following as go.mod:

 module sftptogo.com/examples/go